 Throughout history, Chinese society has put its faith in fortune in search of answers and in times of crisis, need and uncertainty.
 Most recently, amid the escalating trade dispute between China and the U.S, people have once again turned to Chinese fortune tellers, asking them to decode photos and dates relevant to Trump in the hope of divining possible outcomes.
 Suan Ming (算命), otherwise known as fate calculating, has played a determinant role in every aspect of local life for generations.
-We sat down with revered Hong Kong fortune teller Wong Chun Fu (黃晉虎), who decoded some of the mystery surrounding his craft and revealed how he decodes an individual’s destiny.
+We sat down with revered Chinese fortune teller Wong Chun Fu (黃晉虎) in Hong Kong, who decoded some of the mystery surrounding his craft and revealed how he decodes an individual’s destiny.

 “I can tell from your Ba Zi you are a very rational person,” Wong begins as he carefully studies his patron in his office at Wong Tai Sin Temple.
 “Your Ba Zi consists predominantly of wood, which tells that you are a straightforward person.
 But beware, it also means you could get yourself a lot of enemies because you’re not good at sugar coating your speech.”